chrisdone/hell/readme.md

 There is only one monad, `IO`.
 So all monadic actions are specialised upon it.

+`mapM`/`forM` are specialised on lists (like Haskell 98), and live under the `IO.` namespace.
+In future, there could be `Maybe.mapM`, etc. It's also possible to have `traverse @IO @[]` type of thing, but that seems unnecessarily verbose.
+List is mostly fine, especially for scripting purposes.

 ### More formal description

 * The language is a simply-typed lambda calculus, with Haskell syntax.